tobiasthorin/filmr/README.md

 Filmr is the result of a six week long course at Teknikhögskolan, Gothenburg.
 The product consists of two main parts: A backend, written in Java, serving JSON-formatted data and acting as an API for a frontend.
 Our provided frontend, in turn, is meant to serve as an example of how one can use the API to manage a cinema.
 The frontend is written mainly in JavaScript, using Angular 1.x.

 ## Installation
 This project is based on [Spring Boot](http://projects.spring.io/spring-boot/), and uses [Maven](https://maven.apache.org) for dependencies and deployment.
-It also uses a [MySQL](http://www.mysql.com) database for persistance.
+It also uses a [MySQL](http://www.mysql.com) database for persistence.

 * Download the repository and open the folder in your favourite IDE (we use [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Eclipse](http://www.eclipse.org)).